 One weekend shortly before the end of my tour of duty at JSIW, my Royal Navy colleague at JSIW and his wife invited me to join them on a visit to meet Norman Hackforth and his wife, Pamela, who lived in a superb country residence called Honeysuckle Cottage in a remote village near Tenterden in deepest Kent.

 "Would that be Norman Hackforth, the Mystery Voice from Twenty Questions?"
 I asked my colleague.
 It was!
 Twenty Questions had been one of the Nation’s favourite radio shows in the 1950s and 60s.
-A panel of four had to guess the identity of a mystery object by asking no more than 20 questions that required simple yes or no answers.
+A panel of four had to guess the identity of a mystery object by asking no more than 20 direct questions that required simple answers.
 From a different studio, the 'Mystery Voice', Norman Hackforth for most of the show’s long run, announced the object to the radio listeners, usually starting off by saying in hushed, lugubrious tones, "And the next object is…"

 Left: The front cover of Norman Hackforth's autobiography.

 On being introduced to Norman for the first time I said, "Delighted to meet you, I was a great fan of Twenty Questions from the very first programme in 1947 and I listened to it every week, even on the BBC’s General Overseas Service when I was overseas in Ceylon and Malta."
 It turned out to be a mistake to have mentioned that although Norman was far too polite to point it out to me.
 I learned later that he considered Twenty Questions to be one of the minor achievements of his long artistic life.
 I didn't know that he wished to be remembered as the long-time friend of, composer for, and accompanist to, Noël Coward - 'The Master'.
 That nickname, The Master, started as a joke and quickly caught on.
 Noël Coward himself is said to have made light of it and when asked by a journalist why he was known as The Master, he replied, "Oh, you know - Jack of all trades, master of none."
-Norman told me that Coward actually enjoyed that soubriquet.
+Norman told me, during my visit, that Coward actually enjoyed that soubriquet.

 During my first visit, Norman entertained us for more than two hours on his beautiful grand piano in his conservatory, playing and singing his own songs including many he had written especially for Noël Coward.
 He played from memory and never repeated a song.
 He was amazing and I was spellbound.
 I asked if he had made any recordings, but he had not.
 On my next visit, for I was invited back several times, I took with me my state-of-the-art Ferrograph reel-to-reel tape recorder and a professional microphone on a floor stand.
 I recorded him until I ran out of tape.
 I told Norman that I would edit the tapes and transfer the songs to cassette and also run off several copies for his own use and to give to friends and relations.